-When “Fires in the Mirror” was originally performed I was fortunate enough to see Smith perform it herself, but I must say she has passed the torch on to an actor who plays her baby to perfection.
-Michael Benjamin Washington is a theatrical tour-de-force as he effortlessly transitions from character to character.
-He has the audience from the moment the play opens, when he plays an anonymous Lubavitcher woman and shares her concerns for what this event meant to her and her community.
-Washington’s performance helped the audience not to see a Black man standing there, but to see a young Black Haitian girl, George C. Wolfe, Minister Conrad Mohammed, Letty Cottin Pogrebin, Rabbi Joseph Spielman, Richard Green, Norman Rosenbaum, Henry Rice and several others.
-Some of these names may not sound familiar to you, but they were all affected by that fateful day in August 1991.
+When “Fires In The Mirror” was originally performed I was fortunate enough to see Smith perform it herself, but I must say she has passed the torch on to an actor who plays her baby to perfection.
+Michael Benjamin Washington is a theatrical tour-de-force as he effortless transitions from character to character.
+He has the audience from the moment the play opens, when he plays an anonymous Lubavitcher Woman and shares her concerns for what this event meant to her and her community.
+Washington’s performance helped the audience not to see a Black man standing there, but to see a young Black Haitian girl, George C. Wolfe, Minister Conrad Mohammed, Letty Cottin Pogrebin, Rabbi Joseph Spielman; Richard Green, Norman Rosenbaum, Henry Rice and several others.
+Some of these names may not sound familiar to you, but they were all affected by that faithful day in August 1991.
 Cato’s killing sparked confrontations with police, rioting, and looting of Jewish businesses, and the audience gets to look at these scenarios from all sides.
-Washington navigated through Smith’s complex and character-defining words with grace and ease.
+Washington navigated through Smith's complex, human-nature and character defining words with grace and ease.
 And it was so justified to let Cato’s father, Carmel Cato, have the final word.
 I have never been so moved to hear a father speak of the senseless devastation that has befallen him and his family.
-For this tragedy to happen to his baby boy was never something he could have been prepared for and it just broke his heart, and the hearts of those of us who heard this father’s words; a flood of tears spilled down Washington’s cheeks and chin, it seemed to be a never-ending flow.
+For this tragedy to happen to his baby boy was never something he could have been prepared for and it just broke his heart, and the hearts of those of us who heard this father's words; a flood of tears spilled down Washington’s cheeks and chin, it seemed to be a never-ending flow.

 This play is heart-wrenching, powerful, thought-provoking and moving to experience.
 It will leave you stunned after you sit for 1 hour and 45 minutes straight.
 I must say I was so touched by this production and the passionate performance of Washington, as others around me shouted “BRAVO,” I simply couldn’t speak, all I could do was stand and clap as loudly as I could.